 A bored dog is a dog behavior problem waiting to happen.
 Some dog owners make the mistake of thinking that their pets get plenty of exercise running around the yard.
 This isn’t true.
 You might see a dog pacing up and down next to the fence, but this is a nervous activity that doesn’t really burn off all that pent-up energy.

 A long walk at least once a day is essential.
 Twice a day is even better.
 If you don’t have the time in your schedule, a dog walker may be the answer.

 Remember that your dog craves your attention.
 Spend at least ten minutes every day training your dog.
 Make it fun for both of you.
 Learning new things is fun for your dog, and it stimulates his mind.
-Plus he loves being with you.
+Plus they love being with you.

-Keeping your dog busy, and giving him his own place to dig up is the best way to control this problem.
+Keeping your dog busy, and giving them a specific spot to dig up is the best way to control this problem.